ansible/ansible/docs/docsite/rst/community/committer_guidelines.rst

 These are the guidelines for people with commit privileges on the repositories in the ansible and ansible-collections GitHub organizations.

-These guidelines apply to everyone.
-At the same time, this is NOT a process document.
-So just use good judgment.
-You have been given commit access because the community trust your judgment.

 Committers of `Ansible-core <https://github.com/ansible/ansible>`_ are necessarily Red Hat employees acting as members of the Ansible Core team.
-Committers of `Ansible collections <https://github.com/ansible-collections/>`_ can be Ansible Core team members as well as independent community members (collection maintainers).
+Committers of `Ansible collections <https://github.com/ansible-collections/>`_ are members of the community or Ansible Engineering.
 Please read the guidelines before you commit.

 These guidelines apply to everyone.
 At the same time, this is NOT a process document.
 So just use good judgment.
 You have been given commit access because we trust your judgment.